wp-plugins/resume-builder/readme.txt

 2. Here's what a final resume would look like.

 == Changelog ==

+= 1.1.7 =
+* Fixed the issues I broke with the last update.
+Sorry about that folks!

 = 1.1.6 =
 * Fixed some shortcode issues.